thuongtruong1009/notix/README.md

 ## 📢 $\textcolor{purple}{\text{About}}$

-Notix is a simple extension that helps in saving temporary notes
+* Notix is a simple extension that helps in saving temporary notes.
+It is built with HTML, CSS and JavaScript.
+It is cross-browser and can be used in any browser that supports extensions.

 ## 🎉 $\textcolor{purple}{\text{Features}}$